custom-select/custom-select/README.md

 The return is an Array of customSelect [instances](#how-to-get-plugin-instance), that contains all the public exposed [methods and properties](#methods--properties).

 ## Style Classes
-All css classes can be configured using *pluginOptions*, but container secondary class, `customSelect`, is only for internal use and should not be removed or used for styling purpose.
+All css classes can be configured using *pluginOptions*, except container secondary class `customSelect` which is only for internal use and should not be removed or used for styling purpose.

 ### Structure Classes